-We are developing AT-752, an oral, purine nucleoside product candidate for the treatment of dengue.
+We are developing AT-752, an oral, purine nucleoside prodrug product candidate for the treatment of dengue.
 AT-752 has shown potent activity against all serotypes tested in preclinical studies.
-In March 2021, we initiated a randomized, double-blind, placebo-controlled Phase 1a trial to evaluate the safety and pharmacokinetics ("PK") of several different dosages of AT-752 in 50-60 healthy adult subjects.
-Following the completion of the Phase 1a trial, we expect to initiate in the second half of 2021 a Phase 1b trial of AT-752 in 60-80 adult subjects with dengue virus infection to evaluate antiviral activity, safety and PK.
+In March 2021, we initiated a randomized, double-blind, placebo-controlled Phase 1 trial to evaluate the safety and pharmacokinetics ("PK") of several different dosages of AT-752 in up to 60 healthy adult subjects.
+Part 1 of this trial, consisting of single ascending dose escalation of AT-752, has been completed and Part 2 of this trial, which is evaluating multiple doses of AT-752, is ongoing.
+The Phase 2 trial of AT-752 is anticipated to evaluate antiviral activity, safety and PK in patients with dengue virus infection.
 As part of the Roche License Agreement, we agreed that we would not commercialize AT-752 outside the United States unless we enter into a separate agreement with Roche to do so.
+We currently plan to initiate a Phase 2 trial of AT-752 during the first half of 2022.